sommalia/moco-wrapper/docs/source/getting_started/impersonation.rst

+.. _impersonation:

 Impersonation
 =============

-Things like :class:`moco_wrapper.models.Activity` and :class:`moco_wrapper.models.Presence` are always mapped to the user of the api key that was used.
+Things like :class:`moco_wrapper.models.Activity` and :class:`moco_wrapper.models.UserPresence` are always mapped to the user of the api key that was used.

 If you want to change that (for example when logging activities on behalf of someone else), you can impersontate them.